- Where you can study

 Planning information

-The Graduate Diploma in Arts (Japanese) cannot be completed in one year full-time because of the prerequisites for the language courses.
-It takes a minimum of two years, unless you are able to start at 300-level Japanese.
+The Graduate Diploma in Arts (Japanese) cannot be completed in 1 year full-time because of the prerequisites for the language courses.
+It takes a minimum of 2 years.

 Prior knowledge of Japanese